 During scoping, or at other points in the Remedial Investigation/Feasibility Study (RI/FS), the lead agency may determine that an interim remedial action is appropriate.
 An interim action is limited in scope and only addresses areas/media that will also be addressed by a final site/operable unit ROD.
-The model FFA allows that other FFA parties (EPA and the State) to find that an interim remedial action is necessary and the determination be subject to dispute resolution.
+Some FFAs allow other FFA parties (EPA and the State) to find that an interim remedial action is necessary, and the determination is subject to dispute resolution.
 It is important to be familiar with your site's FFA when implementing interim actions.